Last date for applications: 25th October, 2022

 Schools play a vital role as hubs in our society’s social networks, bringing together people from all walks of life around a common interest: nurturing the next generation and helping lay the foundations of a bright future.
 That makes schools a great place to start when it comes to providing children with opportunities to connect with nature and feel the benefits firsthand – and then sharing that experience with the whole community.

-That’s the concept behind Cooling the Schools, which thanks to $2.77 million in funding from the NSW Government under the Greening our City Premier’s Priority, is aiming to cool urban areas, establish native habitat, and give children opportunities to connect to nature in their neighbourhoods.
+That’s the concept behind Cooling the Schools, which thanks to $2.77 million in funding from the NSW Government under the Greening our City initiative, is aiming to cool urban areas, establish native habitat, and give children opportunities to connect to nature in their neighbourhoods.

 The project will run over three years and add thousands of plants to urban areas across Greater Sydney by working with school students, teachers and their communities.
 Together, we’ll plant in parks, community spaces and schools, increasing canopy cover, cooling playgrounds and neighbourhoods, and increasing critical habitat for local plants and animals as we go.

-Greening Australia is partnering with Western Sydney University to identify hotspots in Sydney to help us prioritise schools in neighbourhoods with the lowest canopy cover and greatest vulnerability to the Urban Heat Island Effect.
-We will then approach schools in those communities about joining the project.
+Greening Australia has partnered with Western Sydney University to identify hotspots in Sydney to help us prioritise schools in neighbourhoods with the lowest canopy cover and greatest vulnerability to the Urban Heat Island Effect.
+We are now approaching schools in those communities about joining the project.
 We are partnering with the NSW National Parks and Wildlife Service to provide NSW syllabus linked resources and maximise learning opportunities too.

-The broader community will also be invited to get involved, through planting days in local green spaces.
+The broader community are also being invited to get involved, through planting days in local green spaces.
 Those plants can be revisited by locals and enjoyed into the future, and we hope will inspire some plantings in streetscapes and backyards too.